About Chrystal Renee' - A Licensed Therapist

 A woman with short black hair, wearing hoop earrings and a white embroidered blouse, poses with her hand near her chin against a plain gray background.

-THE THERAPIST
+THE SETUP

 I was getting clients.
 Directories were working.
 On paper, things looked fine.